I didn’t really want to start this week with a cliché but a week is a long time in politics.

 So on Sunday I was alerted, by Dianne at Save our Schools, to an assignment being run by Stuff Nation on politics in education.
 After my morning blog of outrage, I was compelled to contribute, and on Tuesday morning my contribution was published.

 This was an interesting process.
 Published nationally – pretty cool, I thought.
-Cooler though was having my Sunday commentary republished on The Daily Blog – that was a very proud moment (currently the website is down – link will follow later).
+Cooler though was having my Sunday commentary republished on The Daily Blog – that was a very proud moment (click and scroll to the end of the post – I’m part of a compendium of blogs critical of National education policy).

 On Wednesday evening I was reading some of the other contributions to assignment and I scrolled down the page too far and saw some of the comments.
 That made me realise there would be comments on my contribution.
 So that’s where I went.